 (395)÷125=3.16

-Using the two numbers, both tall and short, in Khufu's pyramid gives 0.1827 error ratio.
+Using the two numbers, both tall and short, in Khufu's pyramid gives a 0.1827 error ratio.

 (The varying height could include this small but important variation)

-The difference of 4.5m in measurement could be explained as a possible altar or platform.
-It has been suggested that what appearance is correct for one must be for the other.
+The 4.5-metre difference in measurement could be explained as a possible altar or platform.
+It has been suggested that whichever appearance is correct for one must be for the other.

-Menkaure's pyramid numbers seem not to link to π until you add them together and divide by 2.
+Menkaure's pyramid numbers do not seem to link to π until you add them together and divide by 2.

-This doesn't suggest these are the only interpretations but most likely with what they would have chosen as opposed to guessing.
+This does not suggest these are the only interpretations, but most likely the ones they would have chosen as opposed to guessing.

 Bent Pyramid

-Connection with the Bent pyramid with slopes and differences.
+The connection with the Bent Pyramid, with its slopes and differences.

 43.36667-54.46222=11.095